13 Minutes (2021 film)

-13 Minutes is a 2021 disaster film written, directed and produced by Lindsay Gossling, in her feature debut film, and starring Trace Adkins, Thora Birch, Peter Facinelli, Anne Heche, Amy Smart and Paz Vega.
+13 Minutes is a 2021 American-Canadian disaster film written, directed and produced by Lindsay Gossling, in her feature debut film.
+It stars Trace Adkins, Thora Birch, Peter Facinelli, Anne Heche, Amy Smart and Paz Vega.

-Premise
+Plot

-Four families in the fictional Oklahoma town of Minninnewah, wrestle with undocumented immigration, closeted homosexuality, abortion, and other issues before a massive tornado wipes out the town, leaving death and destruction in its path.
-Following the devastation, a regional emergency manager must respond to the disaster while trying to locate her Deaf daughter.
+Four families in the fictional Oklahoma town of Minninnewah, whose lives are intertwined, wrestle with undocumented immigration, closeted homosexuality, abortion, and other issues before a massive tornado wipes out the town, leaving death and destruction in its path.
+Following the devastation, the community deals with death and new beginnings.

 Cast

 Production and themes

 The title references "the short time frame residents have to seek shelter" when a tornado is detected.
 The film "follows four different families who are all dealing with their own issues" before the disaster strikes, and through them weaves in social issues such as undocumented immigrants, abortion, and religious intolerance.
 The film was filmed in Oklahoma.

 Release

 The film had a first limited theatrical release on October 29, 2021 by Quiver, then in the United Arab Emirates on November 11, 2021 and in Portugal on January 13, 2022.
 It was released on VOD by Quiver on December 7, 2021, and by Signature Entertainment on January 17, 2022.